Disk

 1. Copying Data at Binary Level with dd

-command is used to copy and convert files at a binary level.
+The dd command is used to copy and convert files at a binary level.
 Itβs commonly used for tasks like creating bootable USB drives, backing up disk partitions, and more.

 - Basic Copying